you do not expect a Judge to do is make false statements to aid the case

 'line management responsibility' for the Chef, he aided the

-Respondent by justifying their failure to disclose specific information
+Respondent by justifying their failure to disclose specific and relevant

 Judge Horne falsely stated